 The DI program strikes a balance between rigorous supervised practice training and evidence-based didactic learning opportunities.
 Service learning and community outreach experiences are facilitated and encouraged.
-Students who successfully complete the DI program earn 36 graduate credits and receive a verification statement signed by the DI Director.
-Upon completion of the program exit paperwork is processed and submitted to the Commission on Dietetic Registration for the student to be granted eligibility to apply for the national registration examination for dietitians.
+Students who successfully complete the DI program earn a minimum of 40 credits and receive a verification statement signed by the DI Director.
+Upon completion of the program, exit paperwork is processed and submitted to the Commission on Dietetic Registration for the student to be granted eligibility to apply for the national registration examination for dietitians.

-Program Goals and Outcome Measures
+Program Goals and Objectives

-Goal 3 — To foster professional leadership and specialty practice skills in graduates
+To foster professional leadership and specialty practice skills in graduates

-- 25% of graduates will report on follow-up surveys that they have obtained one or more specialty certification(s) from the Commission on Dietetic Registration within 5 years of graduation.
+- 50% of graduates will report on follow-up surveys that they have become a preceptor for one or more dietetic internship programs within five years of graduation.